Forest Hills station (LIRR)

 The Forest Hills station is a station on the Main Line of the Long Island Rail Road (LIRR), located in the Forest Hills neighborhood of Queens in New York City.
-It is lightly used compared to other stations in the city, with only 1,967 weekday riders; many residents opt for the subway because of its increased service and direct express trains to Midtown Manhattan.
+It is lightly used compared to other stations in the city, with 2,408 daily riders in 2023; many residents opt for the subway because of its more frequent service and cheaper fares.
 The station is wheelchair accessible.

 Location

-Located in the Queens neighborhood of the same name, Forest Hills is situated on 71st Avenue (also known as Continental Avenue) between Austin and Burns Streets.
-It is also the northern boundary of Station Square, a historic Tudor town center, which was across from a building known as the "Forest Hills Inn."
+Located in the Queens neighborhood of the same name, the station is situated along the elevated LIRR tracks above 71st Avenue (also known as Continental Avenue) between Austin and Burns Streets.
+The station is on the north side of brick-paved Station Square, the historic town center of Forest Hills Gardens, a planned community modelled after the garden communities of England.
+The station building was constructed in the same Tudor style as the building known as the "Forest Hills Inn" located across Station Square.
 The station is also just east of the West Side Tennis Club.
 Two blocks to the north along 71st Avenue is the Forest Hills–71st Avenue subway station, one of the busiest in Queens.